-In health insurance, the “something” being postponed is cover for a given pre-existing condition that was present when you first took out your personal medical insurance.
+In private healthcare insurance, the “something” being postponed is cover for a pre-existing condition that was present when you first took out your personal medical insurance.

 The “obligation” is for you to stay free from that condition for a set period of time after your policy goes live.

 If you meet the obligation, the postponement will stop, and cover will start – and your insurance company will pay for treatment of the condition if it ever happens again.